U.S. flag

 To accept deposits of public money, a financial institution must be designated by Treasury as a depositary and financial agent of the Federal Government under 31 CFR 202.
 Before accepting deposits in excess of the recognized insurance coverage, each depositary must complete FS Form 5902 and FS Form 5903, available on Treasury Collateral Management and Monitoring website.

-When a financial institution contacts the TCMM Operations Team about pledging collateral to secure agency deposits, the TCMM Operations Team ensures it has a completed FS Form 5902 and FS Form 5903 on file from the financial institution.
+When a financial institution contacts the TCMM Operations Team about pledging collateral to secure federal entity deposits, the TCMM Operations Team ensures it has a completed FS Form 5902 and FS Form 5903 on file from the financial institution.
 If it does not, the TCMM Operations Team sends those forms to the financial institution along with a cover letter and a copy of 31 CFR 202 and 380.

 The financial institution must complete and return the forms to the TCMM Operations Team before a collateral account is established or securities are deposited.
 The TCMM Operations Team maintains all pledging documentation.
 This includes the FS Form 5902 and FS Form 5903 and any other pertinent collateral transaction documents.